Monero-HackerIndustrial/MoneroDice-WalletGen/README.md

 # MoneroDice-WalletGen
 A Monero Diceware seed generator.
 Generate Monero wallet seeds by rolling dice.
 Can be used offline.

+## WARNING THIS SOFTWARE IS EXPERIMENTAL AND NOT READY FOR PRODUCTION.
+## DO NOT USE REAL FUNDS WITH IT.
+YOU COULD LOSE YOUR FUNDS.

 ## New UI
 ![moneroDice2-1](https://user-images.githubusercontent.com/106575456/173973660-40559fa4-4e73-4937-90d1-c8c1c2bfc486.png)